Pabito22/Pabito22/README.md

 # Paweł Witosza

 ## About Me
-I'm a second-year student of Technical Physics at AGH University of Science and Technology.
+I'm a third-year student of Technical Physics at AGH University of Science and Technology.
+I spend one semester in Heidelberg University where I attended coursed on Artificial Inteligence and Computer Vision.
 My interests encompass physics, mathematics, Data Science, Machine Learning, and programming in Python and C++.

 ## Education
 - **AGH University of Science and Technology**